Krnsand/pp4-restaurants/README.md

 #### Delete page

 On this page the user can delete their reservation.
+It is shown with a message asking if the user is sure they want to delete.
+There is a back button as well in case the user does not want to delete the booking.

 ![delete page](static/images/home-hero-image.png)